 LCSC received regional accreditation as a four-year degree-granting institution in 1973 and was re-accredited for a 10-year period in 1978, 1988, 1999 and 2009.
 It had been accredited as a two-year college from the time it was separated from the University of Idaho.

 The State Board of Education reaffirmed the role of Lewis-Clark State College in October 1973, with a continued emphasis on serving undergraduate students in the areas of liberal arts, sciences and education, and providing a strong vocational-technical program.
 The board revised the role in March 1983 to add responsibilities as a regional undergraduate institution offering an alternative learning environment to site- and time-bound students throughout the region.

 LCSC is a regional state college, with a three-part mission that encompasses traditional academic programs, career & technical education programs, and community college and community service programs.
 The college’s undergraduate instructional programs offer a wide range of academic and professional programs leading to baccalaureate and associate degrees.
 The college also offers a number of programs leading to certificates.
-In accordance with its mission statement approved by the Idaho State Board of Education and Idaho Code, LCSC’s programs emphasize the liberal arts and sciences, business, justice studies, nursing, social work, teacher preparation, and professional-technical education.
+In accordance with its mission statement approved by the Idaho State Board of Education and Idaho Code, LCSC’s programs emphasize the liberal arts and sciences, business, justice studies, nursing, social work, teacher preparation, and career & technical education.
 Other emphasis areas are the provision of select programs offered on and off campus, at non-traditional times, using non-traditional means of delivery, to serve a diverse student body.
 The institution also conducts selected research studies and provides a variety of life-long learning opportunities through its continuing education programs.
 LCSC works in collaboration with other state and regional postsecondary institutions to serve its diverse constituencies: students, business and industry, the professions, public sector groups, and special constituencies within the region and throughout the state.